Reform UK Makerfield By-Election Candidate Faces Scrutiny Over Past Social Media Posts

 Key Facts

-- Robert Kenyon, Reform UK's Makerfield byelection candidate, has faced scrutiny over resurfaced social media posts.
+- Robert Kenyon, Reform UK's Makerfield by-election candidate, has faced scrutiny for resurfaced social media posts.

-- Kenyon appeared to question the seriousness of Covid and vaccine efficacy in now-deleted posts, according to The Guardian.
+- Kenyon appeared to question the seriousness of Covid-19 and the efficacy of vaccines in now-deleted posts.

-- Posts also suggest Kenyon did not vote for Brexit and previously interacted with far-right figures and expressed support for Donald Trump.
+- Previous messages linked Kenyon to interactions with far-right figures and support for Donald Trump.

 - Senior Reform UK politicians have publicly disagreed over the party's immigration policy.